GoogleChrome/CertificateTransparency/site_operators.md

 changes to your configuration, and thus may be riskier for organizations without staff dedicated to this.

-If you are getting longer-lived certificates (for example, 1 year), it's possible that changes in the CT ecosystem may mean that the CT information may expire before the certificate expires.
-If your CA also supports delivering CT via OCSP responses, then supporting OCSP stapling on your server may allow fresh CT information to be provided without having to replace the certificate.
+It is possible that changes in the CT ecosystem may mean that CT information included in your existing certificate loses validity before your certificate expires.
+If this occurs, you may be able to use new SCTs delivered in the TLS handshake (requiring server configuration), or you may need to replace your certificate.
-Alternatively, if your server does not support OCSP stapling, or your CA does not support CT in their OCSP responses, you may need to replace your certificate.

 These policies only apply to publicly-trusted CAs - that is, CAs that your browser or device trust without any additional configuration.
 For organizations